 The setting for this study is Tazewell County Public Schools (TCPS).
 Bluefield University is situated within the school district for Tazewell County Public Schools giving accessibility for teacher education candidates to complete clinical experiences within these schools.
 TCPS is a small, rural school district located in the southwestern portion of Virginia.
-TCPS consists of seven elementary schools with a student population of 2,431 in grades PreK-5, three middle schools with a student population of 1,270 in grades 6-8, and three high schools with a student population of 1,731 in grades 9-12 for the 2020/2021 school year (Virginia Department of Education, 2022).
-The entire student population for TCPS for 2020/2021 was 5,432 (Virginia Department of Education, 2022).
-In the school district, 92.7% of the student were white, 2.7% were black, 1.0% were Hispanic, 0.6% were Asian, and 3.0% were multiple races as of fall 2020 (Virginia Department of Education, 2022).
-Students with disabilities make up 16.6% of the student population, 48.3% are economically disadvantaged, and 0.2% are English learners as of fall 2020 (Virginia Department of Education, 2022).
-Although TCPS is a small, rural school district with geographic and socioeconomic barriers, the school district exhibits examples of high-quality schools in that it was ranked 11th out of 133 school districts in the state of Virginia for student achievement in 2017/2018 and 10th in 2018/2019 (Virginia Department of Education, 2022).
+TCPS consists of seven elementary schools with a student population of 2,415 in grades PreK-5, three middle schools with a student population of 1,163 in grades 6-8, and three high schools with a student population of 1,560 in grades 9-12 for the 2024/2025 school year (Virginia Department of Education, 2025).
+The entire student population for TCPS for 2024/2025 was 5,139 (Virginia Department of Education, 2025).
+In the school district, 91.9% of the student were white, 2.9% were black, 1.2% were Hispanic, 0.5% were Asian, and 3.5% were multiple races as of spring 2025 (Virginia Department of Education, 2025).
+Students with disabilities make up 16.3% of the student population, 42.1% are economically disadvantaged, and 0.2% are English learners as of spring 2025 (Virginia Department of Education, 2025).
+Although TCPS is a small, rural school district with geographic and socioeconomic barriers, the school district exhibits examples of high-quality schools in that it was ranked 11th out of 133 school districts in the state of Virginia for student achievement in 2017/2018, 10th in 2018/2019, and 10th in 2023/2024 (Virginia Department of Education, 2025).